Mhamad-Raad/company-website1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to [issues page](https://github.com/fireclint) for putting a tutorial of how to make this website with tailwind, I have made some minor Design changes, added navigation, and fixed some responsivity bugs for his tutorial.
+Thanks to [Clint Briley](https://github.com/fireclint) for putting a tutorial of how to make this website with tailwind, I have made some minor Design changes, added navigation, and fixed some responsivity bugs for his tutorial.